 Predisposed for musical merit, Williams continues the story set in motion by her father David Williams, whose guitar-playing genius lent itself to the likes of Michael Jackson, Madonna and Whitney Houston.

 Writing her own chapter in the legacy, Williams has cultivated her talent from an early age, acquiring many notable fans along the way.
 When she was in just 4th grade, she was selected along to perform 'Hard Knock Life' with Jay-Z for a TV special.
-Cut to today and she is still gaining nods from the hip-hop scene, most recently collaborating with Freddie Gibbs on his single “The Hard”, and being selected by Damon Dash to soundtrack his new fashion line, Poppington.
+Cut to today and she is still gaining nods from the hip-hop scene, most recently collaborating with Freddie Gibbs on his singles “The Hard” and "Diamonds", and being selected by Damon Dash to soundtrack his new fashion line, Poppington.

-Further proof of her versatility and ever broadening appeal can be found: in the film 'Whiplash' by Damien Chazelle, where her song 'Keep Me Waiting' is heard in the soundtrack.
-Williams made it to the top 5 on ABC's Rising Star.
+Further proof of her versatility and ever broadening appeal can be found: in the oscar winning film 'Whiplash' by Damien Chazelle, where her song 'Keep Me Waiting' is heard in the soundtrack.
+Williams made it to the top 4 on ABC's Rising Star.
 In addition, further proof can also be found on her YouTube, where Williams has garnered thousands of views offering soulful takes on songs by The Neighborhood, Lana del Ray and Rihanna.
 Her cover of Lorde's song 'Team' was even recently championed by America's golden boy Ryan Seacrest!
-Her channel also sets the stage for duets with fellow local musicians Gavin Turek, Jessie Payo and actress/musician Leighton Meester among others.
+Her channel also sets the stage for duets with fellow musicians Gavin Turek, Jessie Payo and actress/musician Leighton Meester among others.